betterobjects/activeql/docs/domain-configuration/attribute-configuration.md

 For any other attribute it is tried to determine a filter type per convention `[TypeName]Filter` so e.g. for the field type `String` a filter type `StringFilter` is used.
 These FilterTypes must come from the _datastore_ implementation, since they are in their behaviour dependent on how a  _datastore_ gathers data.

-The default GAMA _datastore_ uses MongoDB and provides the following FilterTypes:
+The default ActiveQL _datastore_ uses MongoDB and provides the following FilterTypes:

   * `IDFilterType`
   * `StringFilterType`